BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 In the Price and McIntosh-Smith [@price2017analyzing] paper, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
 The experiment was performed over 3 benchmarks, the Jacobi Iterative Method, a Bilateral Filtering algorithm and BUDE [@mcintosh2015high] -- A general purpose molecular docking program.
-Presented results show the inefficiencies when auto-tuning for one target device and then execute this optimised program on the other systems.
+Presented results show the inefficiencies when autotuning for one target device and then execute this optimised program on the other systems.
-The usefulness of this multi-objective auto-tuning technique is demonstrated and shows that it is a useful tool to generate performance portable OpenCL kernels.
+The usefulness of this multi-objective autotuning technique is demonstrated and shows that it is a useful tool to generate performance portable OpenCL kernels.
 Additionally, they show that over-optimisation hurts performance portability.

 Of the benchmarks presented in Section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
 In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
-Auto-tuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis.
+Autotuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis.

 ### Phase-Shifting